Uvacoder/lawncare/src/pages/page/caulcott.md

 categories:
 - project
 ---
-These are the results of our lawn care service at a client in Caulcott
+These are the results of our lawn care service at a client in Caulcott.